 More than a few people in my life thought I was crazy.
 Sometimes the person staring back at me from the mirror thought I was crazy too.
 But I knew that the idea couldn’t be completely insane because of one reason: I had earned a yearlong residency at an Ivy League university to do it.

 To confirm, I was not the likeliest candidate to receive such a residency.
 I didn’t (and still don’t) have a MFA, nor did I study nonfiction writing as an undergrad.
 The vast majority of my arts career had been developed within the New York City poetry slam community, about as far from academia as you can get.
 My earliest poetry collections were self-published, and had titles like Dear Future Boyfriend: This is What I Sound Like and Hot Teen Slut, a “memoir-in-verse” about the year I spent writing and editing erotica.

-But even from the earliest parts of my career, I understand that the biggest obstacle between me and the writing grants, fellowships or residencies I coveted was myself.
+But even from the earliest parts of my career, I understood that the biggest obstacle between me and the writing grants, fellowships, or residencies I coveted was myself.
 After all, the only true way to guarantee you won’t get a grant is by not applying for it.

 “But how do we find about grants, residencies and fellowships?” you are probably asking.